-Claims regarding accounts with predecessors of ING Bank Turkey: ING Bank Turkey has received numerous claims from (former) customers of legal predecessors of ING Bank Turkey.
-The claims are based on offshore accounts held with these banks, which banks were seized by the Savings Deposit Insurance Fund ("SDIF") prior to the acquisition of ING Bank Turkey in 2007 from OYAK.
+Claims regarding accounts with predecessors of ING Bank Türkiye: ING Bank Türkiye has received numerous claims from (former) customers of legal predecessors of ING Bank Türkiye.
+The claims are based on offshore accounts held with these banks, which banks were seized by the Savings Deposit Insurance Fund ("SDIF") prior to the acquisition of ING Bank Türkiye in 2007 from OYAK.
 Pursuant to the acquisition contract, ING can claim compensation from SDIF if a court orders ING to pay amounts to the offshore account holders.
 SDIF has made payments to ING pursuant to such compensation requests, but filed various lawsuits to receive those amounts back.
 These lawsuits are ongoing.
 In April 2022 the Turkish Supreme Court decided that the prescription period for the offshore account holders' compensation claims starts on the transfer date of the account holders to the offshore accounts.
 The exact impact of this decision on the ongoing cases is not clear yet.
 At this moment it is not possible to assess the outcome of these procedures nor to provide an estimate of the (potential) financial effect of these claims.

-Interest rate derivatives claims: ING is involved in several legal proceedings in the Netherlands with respect to interest rate derivatives that were sold to clients in connection with floating interest rate loans in order to hedge the interest rate risk of the loans.
+Interest rate derivatives claims: In the past a uniform recovery framework for Dutch SME clients with interest rate derivatives was established by a committee of independent experts appointed by the Dutch Ministry of Finance.
+In the context of this recovery framework most claims have been settled, however ING is still involved in several legal proceedings in the Netherlands with respect to interest rate derivatives that were sold to clients in connection with floating interest rate loans in order to hedge the interest rate risk of the loans.
 These proceedings are based on several legal grounds, depending on the facts and circumstances of each specific case, inter alia alleged breach of duty of care, insufficient information provided to the clients on the product and its risks and other elements related to the interest rate derivatives that were sold to clients.
 In some cases, the court has ruled in favour of the claimants and awarded damages, annulled the interest rate derivative or ordered repayment of certain amounts to the claimants.

 Interest surcharges claims: ING received complaints and was involved in litigation with certain individuals in the Netherlands regarding increases in interest surcharges with respect to several credit products, including but not limited to commercial property.
 ING has reviewed the relevant product portfolio.
 The provision previously taken has been reversed for certain of these complaints.
 All claims are dealt with individually.
 Thus far, the courts have ruled in favour of ING in each case, ruling that ING was allowed to increase the interest surcharge based upon the essential obligations in the contract.
 In a relevant case the Dutch Supreme Court ruled in favor of another Dutch bank, addressing the question whether or not a bank is allowed to increase interest surcharges unilaterally.
-The Supreme Court ruled affirmative and referred the case to the Court of Appeal in The Hague.
-The Court of Appeal also ruled in favour of the Dutch bank in October 2022.
+The Supreme Court ruled affirmatively and referred the case to the Court of Appeal in The Hague.
+The Court of Appeal also ruled in favour of the Dutch bank in October 2022 and this ruling has been confirmed by the Supreme Court in its ruling of 22 December 2023.
 ING will continue to deal with all claims individually.
+In the last pending case against ING, the Court of Appeal dismissed all claims in its ruling of 9 January 2024.
+The time limit for lodging a cassation appeal at the Supreme Court expires on 9 April 2024.